ROCm/rocDecode/docs/install/install.md

 # Installing rocDecode

-rocDecode is a high-performance video decode SDK for AMD GPUs. rocDecode API lets developers access the video decoding features available on the GPU.
+rocDecode is a high-performance video decode SDK for AMD GPUs.
+The rocDecode API allows developers access the video decoding features available on the GPU.

 ## Supported codecs